cpetersen/scala-dropwizard-oauth-consumer/README.md

 ## ToDo

-Remove the last hardcoded reference to Dropbox (in `OAuthCallbackResource.scala`)
+ 1. Remove the last hardcoded reference to Dropbox (in `OAuthCallbackResource.scala`)
+ 2. Add a `HealthCheck` or two
+ 3. Add some tests